-Introduction
+1 Introduction

-The purpose of this consultation is to seek input on proposed settings for sustainability measures for selected fish stocks in New Zealand's Quota Management System (QMS).

-This document provides an overview of key legal requirements as they relate to decision-making on sustainability measures, and signposts the relevant provisions in the Fisheries Act 1996 (the Act or the Fisheries Act).
-You can access the full version the act at www.legislation.govt.nz.
+- 1. Fisheries New Zealand periodically seeks input on proposed settings for sustainability measures for selected fish stocks in New Zealand's Quota Management System (QMS). - This document provides an overview of key legal requirements as they relate to decisionmaking on sustainability measures, and signposts the relevant provisions in the Fisheries Act 1996 (the Act or the Fisheries Act).
+You can access the full version the Act at www.legislation.govt.nz. - 3.
 This paper also explains how the Minister may take the Harvest Strategy Standard (HSS) into account when making decisions on sustainability measures.

-The Fisheries Act 1996
+2 The Fisheries Act 1996

-The Fisheries Act gives the Minister the power to set or vary sustainability measures and defines the objectives of such measures and things that the Minister must take into account when making decisions.
+4. The Fisheries Act gives the Minister the power to set or vary sustainability measures and defines the objectives of such measures and things that the Minister must consider when making decisions.